jamespfennell/hoard/next_steps.md

-- Continue to clean up the new CLI code

-- Probably an e2e test is called for
+- Write the merging code, and add this to the end-to-end test (parameterized?)

-- Then write the merging code
+- Write the upload code

 - Metrics for disk usage?